openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 likelihood that they cannot create an accurate configuration to replicate the original control plane instances.
 This limitation also limits the `ControlPlaneMachineSet` operator to an IPI only operator.

+#### Delivery via the core OpenShift payload

+This new operator will form part of the core OpenShift release payload for clusters installed on/upgrading to OpenShift 4.11.
+While there is a movement within OpenShift to stop adding new components to the release payload, we believe that this new operator should be added to the core for the following reasons:

+- The scaling operations enabled by this operator are often required when there is an imminent cluster failure due to an overwhelmed control plane.
+Having the `ControlPlaneMachineSet` already installed means the users will be able to scale their control plane without first having to learn that this project exists or installing/configuring it.
+- By having this installed by the installer, there is a lower likelihood of issues where configuration within the `ControlPlaneMachineSet` is invalid, such that it wouldn't be able to create new Machines when required.
+  The installer already has logic for creating MachineSets, which will form a basis of the installation of the `ControlPlaneMachineSet`.
+- Having this installed by default will make it easier for managed services to manage.
+The managed services team intend to leverage this operator across thousands of clusters.
+Installing the operator and configuring it correctly for each new cluster is a significant amount of work for them to automate.
+Including this within the installer would make this easier to rollout to new clusters in the fleet.
+- The operator adds a lot of value for recovery of failed Control Plane Machines in clusters using Machine API.
+If the operator is installed by default, users are more likely to be able to correctly create new Machines during the cluster recovery process.

 ### Risks and Mitigations

 #### etcd quorum must be preserved throughout scaling operations